RevealBi/Documentation/docs/wpf/authentication.md

 ## Bearer Token Authentication

-If your data source requires the use of a username and password, then you must return an instance of the `RVBearerTokenDataSourceCredential` class.
+If your data source requires the use of a bearer token, then you must return an instance of the `RVBearerTokenDataSourceCredential` class.
 The `RVBearerTokenDataSourceCredential` class provides constructor overloads to define the **token**, and the **user id**.

 ```cs
 public Task<IRVDataSourceCredential> ResolveCredentialsAsync(RVDashboardDataSource dataSource)